-The school cannot expel a student solely based on attendance.
+The school cannot expel a student solely on the basis of attendance.

 Absences

 All absences are to be verified by communication from the parent to the school office.
 This communication should be documented for record-keeping purposes.
 Voicemail is available before and after school hours.